holy-tao/AhkWin32Projection/README.md

 lpLogFont.lfFaceName := "Papyrus"
 ```

+To create resizeable arrays in script-managed memory, use [`CStyleArray`](./CStyleArray.ahk) objects.

 #### Other Notes
 - Handles, pointers (including function pointers and COM interface pointers), and "pseudo-primitives" structs like `CHAR` and `HWND` (also known as NativeTypeDefs; these are wrapper structs with a single member) have no special handling in generated struct proxies, and are exposed as pure Integers.
   - For COM interfaces, use [`ComObjFromPtr`](https://www.autohotkey.com/docs/v2/lib/ComObjFromPtr.htm) and [`ComObjQuery`](https://www.autohotkey.com/docs/v2/lib/ComObjQuery.htm) to use native AutoHotkey COM functionality.
   - Use [`CallbackCreate`](https://www.autohotkey.com/docs/v2/lib/CallbackCreate.htm) to create function pointers
 - Unions, unlike embedded structs, are flattened.
 Struct proxies that contain union types will have multiple members at the same offset; in this case, only one can be valid at a time.
+- When struct members have conflicting names, the second member has a number appended to it (e.g. if a struct has two members `x` and `X`, `X` appears in the generated AutoHotkey as `X1`).
+Type names are not otherwise changed.

 ## Enums
 Enums are simply classes with a series of static read-only variables.